TodePond/TodePondDotCom/pondcast/pointing-to-the-pieces/readme.md

 In my head, I knew I wanted to end up on this song.
 "Arrow in an arrow" swirled around my head for the following 9 months.
 It started to drive me a bit crazy.
 And my colleagues too, as I couldn't stop humming it.
 It was the recurring tune that guided the rest of the music.

-In the video, I used it in the coming out sequence.
+In the video, I used it in the "coming out" sequence.

 <div class="video-container" style="height: 200px;">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/DNBKdU6XrLY?si=fuJ9_okEXIdI4UaQ&amp;start=442&amp;end=467" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>